Messiah The Prince – Ezekiel 21

 The prophet Ezekiel proclaimed the end of the line of the kings of Judah to his fellow exiles in Babylon.
-This was self-evident to his audience, as they knew that whoever was still alive of these kings and their children was also in exile with them.
-Nebuchadnezzar had ravaged Jerusalem, its walls, and its Temple, and there now seemed to be no future or hope left for the people or their former nation.
-They were powerless against this strongest of empires on earth.
+This was no surprise to his audience, as they knew that any remaining kings and their children were now captive in exile with them in Babylon.
+Nebuchadnezzar had ravaged Jerusalem, its walls, and it’s Temple, and there now seemed to be no future hope left for the people or their nation.
+They were totally powerless against the strongest of empires on earth.

-But Ezekiel had one more message from the Lord: Israel would one day be restored under a new King, a Messiah who would reign forever and whose kingdom would be without limit.
-The failed former princes of Israel whose kingly line had almost continuously led the people away from God would be punished and stripped of their rights and authority.
-But a new, worthy Prince, also in the line of David, was coming to bring Israel’s restoration.
+But Ezekiel had an additional message from the Lord: Israel WILL one day be restored under a new King, a Messiah, who will reign forever and His kingdom will be without end or limit.
+The failed princes of Israel, whose kingly line had almost continuously led the people away from God, would now be punished and stripped of their rights and authority.
+But a new, worthy Prince, also from the line of David, was coming, and would bring Israel’s restoration.

 24 “Therefore, this is what the Lord God says: ‘Because you have made your guilt known, in that your offenses are uncovered, so that in all your deeds your sins are seen—because you have come to mind, you will be seized by the hand.
 25 And you, slain, wicked one, the prince of Israel, whose day has come, in the time of the punishment of the end,’ 26 this is what the Lord God says: ‘Remove the turban and take off the crown; this will no longer be the same.
 Exalt that which is low, and humble that which is high.
 27 Ruins, ruins, ruins, I will make it!
 This also will be no longer until He comes whose right it is, and I will give it to Him.’
 Ezekiel 21:24-27 (NASB)

-Jesus, the Messiah would come, and would also emphasize that those who exalt themselves will be humbled, and those who humble themselves will be exalted.
+Jesus, the Messiah, whose right it is, will come.
+He will emphasize that those who exalt themselves will be humbled, and those who humble themselves before God will be exalted.

 But when will this Messiah come?
-How long would Israel have to wait?
+How long will Israel have to wait for its salvation?

-Around the same time that the prophet Ezekiel was giving the Lord’s messages to the exiles in the countryside of Babylon, another prophet, Daniel, had been placed by God in Nebuchadnezzar’s temple.
-It was Daniel who was given a prophecy about when Messiah would come.
+About the same time that the prophet Ezekiel was giving these messages from the Lord to the exiles in the countryside of Babylon, another prophet, Daniel, had been placed by God right in Nebuchadnezzar’s palace in the city.
+It was Daniel who was given the prophecy about WHEN Messiah would come.

 25 So you are to know and understand that from the issuing of a decree to restore and rebuild Jerusalem, until Messiah the Prince, there will be seven weeks and sixty-two weeks; it will be built again, with streets and moat, even in times of distress.
 26 Then after the sixty-two weeks, the Messiah will be cut off and have nothing, and the people of the prince who is to come will destroy the city and the sanctuary.
 And its end will come with a flood; even to the end there will be war; desolations are determined.
 Daniel 9:25-26 (NASB)